fernnbr/born2besad/README.md

 <p align="center">
 </p>

-Both are package management tools for Debian-based systems, but they differ in functionality and interface.
+Both are **package management tools for Debian-based systems**, but they differ in functionality and interface.

-- APT is a command-line tool that provides basic package management functions (install, remove, update) and is the lower-level tool that other package managers build upon.
+- **APT is a command-line tool** that provides **basic package management functions** (install, remove, update) and is the lower-level tool that other package managers build upon.

-- Aptitude is a higher-level interface that includes both a text-based interactive UI and command-line functionality.
+- **Aptitude is a higher-level interface** that includes both a **text-based interactive UI and command-line functionality**.

 It offers more sophisticated dependency resolution, can automatically handle orphaned packages, and provides features like package search with filtering.

-While APT is simpler and faster for basic operations, Aptitude is more powerful for complex package management scenarios, though modern versions of APT have incorporated many of Aptitude's improvements.
+While **APT is simpler and faster for basic operations, Aptitude is more powerful for complex package management scenarios**, though modern versions of APT have incorporated many of Aptitude's improvements.

 ## AppArmorAppArmor (Application Armor)